Constantin-E/Minecraft/Assignment6_Masterplan.md

 #Minecraft

 - create site layout (playing field & menu)
-- create matrix
+- Matrix
     - ech matrix value represents a div with (or without) a specific background-image, which is the block image
     - elements are integrated to matrix in form of background images
     - create default world (very simple, since we will try to add the ninja that automatically creates a random world)
 - Menu
     - Tools
         - buttons with images of tools
     - Inventory
         - Button with block image + counter that states amount of available block of this type for every block

-- create start page
+- Start page
     - play now button
     - tutorial button
         - tutorial window: div with tutorial that appears when tutorial button is clicked